devRant-Community/awesome-devrant/README.md

 - [devRant-Rust](https://github.com/flyingP0tat0/devrant) - A Rust wrapper for the devRant API
 - [devRant-Swift](https://github.com/troligtvis/devRant) - A Swift wrapper for the devRant API

-_There are probably are some that I've missed.
+_There are probably some that I've missed.
 Sorry._

 #### Websites
 - [devRant-Stats](https://devrant-stats.github.io) - See Statistics for your devRant-Profile.
 Graphs, Live Stats, future projections and more!